The Bull

 God had a bowtie, God had a gun,

-He was your little brother, he was looking for his fun,
+He was your little brother, come looking for his fun,

 Paused at the threshold of swallowing you.